fnalacceleratormodeling/synergia2/README.md

 # finally, extract the lattice from the named sequence or line
 lattice = reader.get_lattice(sequence_name)

+# (experimental) you may also extract a dynamic lattice from the reader
+# a dynamic lattice keeps all the variables and expressions in the lattice
+# element attributes, making it easy to adjust the lattice by tuning the
+# variables
+lattice = reader.get_dynamic_lattice(sequence_name)
 ```

 Alternatively, a lattice object can also be created programmatically by appending